Environmental management systems

 To continuously improve its environmental performance, Snam actively manages its commitments with regard to prevention, certifying the management systems of its operating activities in accordance with the reference standard UNI EN ISO 14001 and with Snam's environmental policy.

-Snam’s environmental policy extends to the entire value chain and applies: to all the production phases of every product (e.g. production of natural gas compressors) and services (e.g. transportation of natural gas), including distribution and logistics phases, in addition to related waste management; to each site and building; all the relationships with external stakeholders; all mergers and acquisitions; every key business partner (including partners related to non-managed operations, joint ventures, outsourcing or third-party producers); every supplier, including service and contractor suppliers; all due diligence processes as well as Merger and Acquisition processes.
+Snam’s environmental policy, promoted by the CEO and adopted by all group companies starting from executive management, extends to the entire value chain and applies: to all the production phases of every product (e.g. production of natural gas compressors) and services (e.g. transportation of natural gas), including distribution and logistics phases, in addition to related waste management; to each site and building; all the relationships with external stakeholders; all mergers and acquisitions; every key business partner (including partners related to non-managed operations, joint ventures, outsourcing or third-party producers); every supplier, including service and contractor suppliers; all due diligence processes as well as Merger and Acquisition processes.

 For what concern the environmental management systems, those should be based on two guiding principles: compliance with regulatory obligations, and the improvement of the corporate response to environmental issues.